 9 Differences Between Loving Your Partner And Being In Love With Them, According To Experts

 "It’s possible to 'love' family, friends, pets, and even inanimate objects.
-But, a passionate attraction, combined with a deep emotional connection, allows people to be 'in love' with each other," certified counselor Jonathan Bennett tells Bustle.
+But, a passionate attraction, combined with a deep emotional connection, allows people to be 'in love' with each other," certified counselor Jonathan Bennett, tells Bustle.
 "People who are 'in love' feel genuine attraction and passion towards each other."
-And also care about each other on a deep, intimate level.
+And also care about each other in a deep and intimate way.

 When you're in love with someone, you're more likely to do whatever it takes to see them and spend time with them.
 So if you can't be bothered to muster the energy to see your partner, you may not be in love.

 "We pay attention to what we value," Bennett says.
 "People who are 'in love' give their partner their best time and attention.
 This means seeking out quality time and regular, mutual intimacy.
 Couples who practically live separate lives might love each other, but the 'in love' feeling has most likely faded."

 If this is happening in your relationship, it's certainly possible to rekindle those early flames and get back to feeling devoted and in love.
 One way to do so is by purposefully spending more time together, especially if busy schedules have pulled you apart.
 Go on a night, plan a vacation, or simply have breakfast together more often.

 2. You See Your Partner More As A Friend Vs. You Make An Effort To Rekindle The Spark

 It's 100 percent possible to love your partner, and commit to them, but still have days (or even weeks) where you feel more like roommates.
 This happens when busy schedules collide, and you don't make time for date nights, or affection.